Woman sips on a cup of coffee while looking at a laptop screen on a balcony

 • Tax returns from the past 2 years.

-Your income and expenses play a significant role in determining your home loan serviceability.
+Your income and expenses play a significant role in determining your home loan serviceability and eligibility in Australia.

 • All income streams – including government payments, investment income.